Change

 (c)Fund procurement and credit ratings

 The IHI Group’s loans include syndicated loans with associated financial covenants relating to shareholders’ equity and profits.
-If the Group were to violate these covenants as a result of deterioration in business performance or any other cause, the terms of the loan in question could be revised, or an obligation to repay the loan before the due date could arise, leading to an adverse effect on the Group’s operating results and financial position.
+If the Group were to violate these covenants as a result of deterioration in business performance or any other cause, the terms of the loan in question could be revised, or an obligation to repay the loan before the due date could arise, leading to an adverse effect on the Group's business performance and financial position.

 (d)Loan guarantees